monarch-initiative/monarch-project-copier/README.md

 # A Copier Template for Monarch Projects

-This template uses the code-scaffolding tool [copier](https://copier.readthedocs.io/) to create  project following Monarch/BBOP standards.
+This template uses the code-scaffolding tool [copier](https://copier.readthedocs.io/) to create a project following Monarch/BBOP standards.
 Copier supports code lifecycle management, allowing you to seamlessly incorporate updates into your project when the template is enhanced.

 The generated project uses [just](https://github.com/casey/just) as preferred command runner, even in the 0.1.x releases.